Integration

 var flow = Flow.FromProcessor(()=> createProcessor(materializer));

-Please note that a factory is necessary to achieve reusability of the resulting Flow
+Please note that a factory is necessary to achieve reusability of the resulting Flow.

 Implementing Reactive Streams Publisher or Subscriber

-As described above any Akka Streams Source
+As described above any Akka Streams Source can be exposed as a Reactive Streams Publisher,

-can be exposed as a Reactive Streams Publisher
+and any Sink can be exposed as a Reactive Streams Subscriber.
+Therefore, we recommend that you

 implement Reactive Streams integrations with built-in stages or custom stages.

-For historical reasons, the ActorPublisher
+For historical reasons, the ActorPublisher and ActorSubscriber are

-provided to support implementing the Reactive Streams Publisher
+provided to support implementing the Reactive Streams Publisher class and the Subscriber class with

-an Actor
+an Actor class.

-These can be consumed by other Reactive Stream libraries, or used as an Akka Streams Source
+These can be consumed by other Reactive Stream libraries, or used as an Akka Streams Source class or Sink class.

 Warning

-class will probably be deprecated in
+ActorPublisher class and ActorSubscriber class will probably be deprecated in

 future versions of Akka.